For Children and Teens – Meets on the first Saturday of the month from

 May 21, 2015 – Developing Independence

-**Special thanks to Prairie St. John’s for providing the room and lunch.
+**Special thanks to the Anne Carlsen Center for providing the room and lunch.

 We welcome you to these groups and hope you will find in this fellowship the support and friendship we have been privileged to enjoy.
 We who live with the challenges of Autism Spectrum Disorder understand as perhaps few others can.
 In these groups we have discovered we aren’t alone and that many gifts and joys accompany the challenges we and our loved ones face every day.